top of page

 April 2021 - August 2022

 3. Fundraise for student sea-training and voyages to extend the inter-island range for training voyages and accommodate more student crew members.
-Costs include rations for workers and school fees for workers’ children, so that parents can work on the canoe.
+Costs include rations for workers and school fees for workers’ children, while the community builds the vessel.

-5. Fundraise to build a permanently-roofed canoe house (Halevaka) at Taumako.
-This structure is urgently needed: to shelter and maintain canoes, to accommodate students and visitors of Lata Cultural Voyaging School, to safely archive voyaging library books, video equipment & editing lab, cultural resource materials, solar and WIFI communications center office equipment, tools and supplies.
-A suitable site has been offered and selected.
+5. Fundraise to build interior and loft accomodations for the permanently-roofed canoe house (Halevaka) at Taumako.
+This structure and a leaf-roofed halevaka shelter and maintain canoes and accommodates students and visitors of Lata Cultural Voyaging School.
+Interior work and equipment is needed to safely archive voyaging library books, video equipment & editing lab, cultural resource materials, solar and WIFI communications equipment, office equipment, tools and supplies.

 Halevaka plan p1024_1.jpg

-6. Deliver and iInstall laptops into the computer lab that has been built near the site where the Halevaka will be built.
-A solar power system has been installed on the roof of the computer lab.
-Mobile sat-dish (BGAN) units and annual data plans are being researched.
-The goal is to support internet communications, laptops, video equipment, and solar lighting at the Halevaka.
-Communications must be established with the outside from the Taumako-based charitable organization so that they can welcome and accommodate voyaging students and visitors interested in ancient voyaging knowledge.
-12 MacBook Air laptops have been donated and shipped to Holau Vaka Taumako Association by Fred Ross (with matching grants by Microsoft and PTS).
+6. Deliver and iInstall laptops into the computer lab that has been built on site of the school Halevaka.
+A solar power system and Starlink has been installed on the roof of the computer lab.
+Support for annual data plans and for training for maintenance crew for internet communications, laptops, video equipment, and solar lighting at the Halevaka.
+Communications are essential for the Taumako-based charitable organization to maintain their charitable organisation status and to welcome and accommodate voyaging students and visitors interested in ancient voyaging knowledge.
+The MacBook Air laptops donated years ago by Fred Ross (with matching grants by Microsoft and PTS) are now not functioning.
+With proper protection in the HVTA halevaka new laptops can be expected to last much longer.

 7. Complete part 3 of We, the Voyagers: Lata’s Children documentary film series.
-The first film, We, the Voyagers: Our Vaka, and the second film We, the Voyagers: Our Moana are both available on Vimeo.
+The first film, We, the Voyagers: Our Vaka, and the second film We, the Voyagers: Our Moana are both freely available on vaka.org and Vimeo.
 We seek donor support for costs of making the third film, We, the Voyagers: Our Family.
 This film is to focus on women and children in voyaging and on re-establishing inter-island partnerships and networks, including with new partners internationally.
-Two aspiring Taumako filmmakers have been recording interviews with women experts.
-Another who has filmmaking training at university in Australia, is now working on other production activities.
+Three aspiring Taumako filmmakers have been recording interviews with women experts.
+Soon they will document ancient methods of food preservation under a grant from the Endangered Material Knowledge Programme of the British Museum.
+This grant does not cover most of the Pacific Traditions Society and HVTA administrative and communication costs, which are urgently needed by both organisations.

-8. Complete a voyage from Taumako, Solomon Islands to Vanuatu.
+8. Make a voyage from Taumako, Solomon Islands to Vanuatu.
 In recent years the seasonal winds are fluky.
 But this voyage will be made when the time is right.

-10. Fundraise for salaries, office space, and equipment for Honiara administrators of the Taumako charitable organization.
-They need to pay rental of office space, communications data, laptops, video software, and modest salaries while they write grant applications and create programs and collaborations with international offices and students.
+10. Fundraise for salaries, office space, and equipment for HVTA and PTS administrators.
+They both need to pay communications data, laptops, video software and training, and modest salaries while they write grant applications, and enact programs and create collaborations with international offices and students.

-11. Complete digitization and acquire protective storage boxes for all the video footage, photos, books, and voyaging valuables to be safely archived at Taumako.
-Completion of the canoe house is required to protect the assets (see above).
+11. Complete digitization and acquire protective storage boxes for all the video footage, photos, books, and voyaging valuables to be safely archived at the HVTA Halevaka at Taumako.

 12. Complete design and registration of a WIX website for HVTA.
 In 2021 the Taumako charitable organization can take control and begin load their own content.
 Fundraising for $25.USD/month cost to be paid by the Taumako charitable organization.

-*PTS aims to meet these goals between June, 2022 and December, 2022.
-PTS believes these steps will make Holau Vaka Taumako Association completely self-supporting.
+*PTS aims to meet these goals between February 2025 and February 2026.
+PTS believes these steps will make the Taumako Traditional Voyaging and Culture School of Holau Vaka Taumako Association, and HVTA and PTS themselves, completely self-supporting.

 Like what we’re up to?
 Please visit our donations page and see how you can help.